Political Science (PS)

 PS 391.
 Non-Western Political Theory.
 4 Credits.

 This course examines political ideas from outside of the "Western" tradition.
-It begins by comparing political ideas in classical China and India with those of classical Greece, and then turns to 19th and 20th century colonial experiences in China, India, and North Africa.
+It begins by comparing political ideas in classical China and India, and then turns to 19th and 20th century colonial experiences in China, India, and North Africa.

 Course usage information